chipmuenk/pyfda/docs/source/manual/fixpoint_arithmetics.rst

 Overview
 ---------

 In contrast to floating point numbers, **fixpoint** numbers have a fixed scaling, requiring more care to avoid over- or underflows.
-The same binary word can represent an integer or a fractional number, signed or unsigned.
-The binary point and whether the MSB represents the sign bit or not, is in the designers head ...
+The same binary word can represent an integer (:numref:`fig_twos_complement_int`) or a fractional (:numref:`fig_twos_complement_frac`) number, signed or unsigned.
+The position of the binary point and whether the MSB represents the sign bit or not, it is all in the designer's head ...

 .. _fig_twos_complement_int: